Jon Blackman

-Jon Blackman (born October 8, 1975) is a former professional American football player.
-In college, he played tight end at Purdue.
-He has been a member of the Detroit Lions, Indianapolis Colts, Philadelphia Eagles, and the Las Vegas Outlaws of the XFL.
+Jon Blackman (born October 8, 1975) is an American former professional football player.
+He played college football as a tight end for the Purdue Boilermakers.
+He was a member of the Detroit Lions, Indianapolis Colts, Philadelphia Eagles, and the Las Vegas Outlaws of the XFL.
 He is a father of two.

-Highschool
+High school

 Jon Blackman attended Yorkville High School.
 He was named #1 prospect by the Chicago Sun Times and Most Valuable Player in the Little Seven Conference his senior season(93).
 Blackman also was a member of the basketball team earning 2nd team all state honors as a sophomore averaging 23 points 15 rebounds per game.

 Professional career

 Detroit Lions

-On April 27, 1998 Jon Blackman was signed as an undrafted free agent.
+On April 27, 1998, Jon Blackman was signed as an undrafted free agent.
 He was waived by the Detroit Lions on August 4, 1998.